Club Racing Experience

 How much does this cost and what do I get for it?

-The cost of 2024 CRE is $300-350 for most weekends.
+The cost of 2025 CRE is $350 for most weekends.
 Participants get two exciting days of on-and-off track enjoyment.
 The CRE rotates as a separate run group on these club racing weekends, and depending on the weekend circumstances participants should be on track 4 times during the event.
 The first session is a practice session and the remaining sessions will usually be timed races.
 The July Thompson event is a one day and will have three sessions and cost less.
 That event is NER’s annual night race, but all CRE session will be in daylight.

 Okay I want to do this, what do I do next?